Estimated reading time: 5 minutes

-A recent study in Britain showed that one in 10 had given up their hobbies due to rising costs but with so many ways to cut down on spending the question still remains, why should you give them up?
+A recent study in Britain showed that one in 10 had given up their hobbies due to rising costs, but with so many ways to cut down on spending, the question remains: why should you give them up?

 - How to stop the debt explosion before it stops you (canadianbudgetbinder.com)

 - Family Finances: Somebody Is Watching You (canadianbudgetbinder.com)

 - What My Life Is Like With Terrible Credit (canadianbudgetbinder.com)

 - How I Reduced Our Grocery Budget From $1100 To $600 In 6 Months (canadianbudgetbinder.com

 - There And Back Again: A Spenders Financial Journey (canadianbudgetbinder.com)

 - What type of bank should you stash your cash in? (canadianbudgetbinder.com)

 Photo Credit: Stock Images/freedigitalphotos.net